 At the heart of the Canterbury campus the Templeman Library has been transformed to become a flagship 21st century learning environment comprising a new extension and extensive refurbishment of the existing building, together demonstrating new standards for renewal of 1960s university buildings.
 Through a major extension and refurbishment of the Templeman Library, Penoyre & Prasad have created a vibrant, contemporary building at the heart of the University of Kent's campus.

-Holford’s original building lacked adequate space and an appropriate main entrance for the 12,000 students using it.
-In design terms the regeneration of the 60s/70s era Brutalist building required a value for money upgrade that aesthetically lifted the building whilst also dealing with functional issues of poor accessibility and typical building defects of leaking roofs, ineffective heating and substantial asbestos.
+Holford's original building lacked adequate space and an appropriate main entrance for the 12,000 students using it.
+In design terms the regeneration of the 60s / 70s era Brutalist building required a value for money upgrade that aesthetically lifted the building whilst also dealing with functional issues of poor accessibility and typical building defects of leaking roofs, ineffective heating and substantial asbestos.
 Existing glazing was replaced as part of the fabric upgrade, and functional issues of poor accessibility, internal way finding and maintenance issues were resolved.
 The external design solution uses precast concrete fins, bronze anodised curtain walling and mesh paneling to form the extension facade and fill the brick piers of the existing building.
-This attractive and sustainable envelope that weaves old and new together has created a single, distinctive flagship building.

 The interior refurbishment brings natural light into the deep building plan.
-Circulation has been unlocked and enhanced, flexibility and energy efficiency have been improved, and a comprehensive renewal of the internal finishes have revitalised the interior to produce a vibrant contemporary library; re-emphasising its enduring and pivotal role in the university.
-The 5,400m2 new building extends the existing 12,500m2 library to provide a 250-seat lecture theatre, seminar spaces and teaching suite, and exhibition, archive, conference, study and café spaces.
+Circulation has been unlocked and enhanced, flexibility and energy efficiency have been improved, and a comprehensive renewal of the internal finishes have revitalized the interior to produce a vibrant contemporary library; re-emphasizing its enduring and pivotal role in the university.
+The 5,400m2 new building extends the existing 12,500m2 library to provide a 250-seat lecture theater, seminar spaces and teaching suite, and exhibition, archive, conference, study and café spaces.
 The extension is flooded with natural daylight providing students with stunning views over Canterbury.
 The structural grid of large concrete coffers at roof level provide a strong internal spatial dynamic relating to the spaces below.
-This in-situ frame with raised access floors provides maximum future flexibility in lighting, natural ventilation, power distribution and compartmentation.

 Externally, pre-cast concrete fins of the new extension and new entrance pick up on the language of the existing building in an elegant and refined way.
 The vertical rhythm of the original building piers is repeated through the frequency of the fins, however the weight of the original building and its horizontal lines are inverted through raising the fins off the ground.
 The shift to the vertical instead of horizontal rhythm allows the building to feel as one whole and enables the new extension to stand its ground, avoiding it feeling like a poor appendage to the original building.